On April 20, the Federal Court made a landmark decision in favor of alternating custody.

 or

-“There are no findings that children in the residency model are supposed to be healthier”
+"There is no evidence that children in the residential model are healthier."

 Further

-“Since the risk of poverty for single parents is particularly high, alternating care results in an overall economic advantage for the family, but also for the economy.
+"Since the risk of poverty is particularly high for single parents, shared custody results in an overall economic benefit for the family, but also for the national economy.

-An improvement in the family’s financial circumstances also benefits the child.”
+An improvement in the family's financial situation ultimately benefits the child as well."

 And finally: